-Today, Suffragist Millicent Fawcett has become the first woman in history to have a statue in Parliament Square.
+On 24 April 2018, suffragist Millicent Fawcett became the first woman in history to have a statue in Parliament Square.

-Installed on the site of many demonstrations and protests, flanked by the Palace of Westminster, Fawcett joins statues of eleven men including Abraham Lincoln, Winston Churchill and Mahatma Gandhi.
+Installed on the site of many demonstrations and protests, flanked by the Palace of Westminster, Fawcett is immortalised alongside statues of eleven men including Abraham Lincoln, Winston Churchill and Mahatma Gandhi.

 Why Millicent Fawcett?